 In 2015, the income segregation in East Palo Alto between lower-income residents and other residents was lower than the average value for Bay Area jurisdictions (See Table 15).
-This means that the lowerincome residents are less segregated from other residents within East Palo Alto compared to other Jurisdictions in the region.
+This means that the lower-income residents are the segregation in East Palo Alto between lower-income residents and other residents income residents are less segregated from other residents within East Palo Alto compared to other Jurisdictions in the region.